Lemoncode/bootcamp-backend/00-stack-documental/99-beta-nodejs-18/04-rest-api/03-express/04-built-in-middlewares/README.md

 }
 ```

+> NOTE: Use a breakpoint.

-We need to use a middleware for parsing incoming request bodies:
+Why is it not insert the data?
+Because we need to use a middleware for parsing incoming request bodies:

 _./src/index.ts_